raspberrypilearning/trained-vision-app/en/step_4.md

 ---
 title: Test your model
 ---
 Spend some time testing your model's preview to see if it usually predicts things correctly.
-If you have trained it to recognise something, you can put in front of your computer's camera, then you can put different people in front of the camera, make different poses, or whatever you need to test it that way.
+If you have trained it to recognise something you can put in front of your computer's camera, then you can put different people in front of the camera, make different poses, or whatever you need to test it that way.
 If your model is trained for something you can't put in front of the camera easily, then you can upload some image files and have your model classify them to test it.
 Make sure that those files were not part of the training data used for the model.

 ![The preview control, with the 'File' option selected.](images/tm_upload_preview.png)